 Dynamic value from SQL query

-Here is an article showing how you can connect to an specific API called Fixer IO.
-The guide have many specific examples which uses some of the options explained.
-Specifically it uses SQL queries and XSL in the setup to gain the most from the API.
+Here is an article showing how you can connect to a specific API called Fixer IO.
+The guide has many specific examples which use some of the options explained.
+Specifically, it uses SQL queries and XSL in the setup to gain the most from the API.

-- Here is an article showing how you can connect to a free API called GoREST.
-The guide have many specific examples which uses some of the options explained.
-Specifically it shows how to set up Pagination based on a header, how to use request limits and how to apply a bearer token for authentication.
+Here is an article showing how you can connect to a free API called GoREST.
+The guide has many specific examples which use some of the options explained.
+Specifically, it shows how to set up Pagination based on a header, how to use request limits, and how to apply a bearer token for authentication.
+Connect to GoREST

 Using {TX_NextPage} for pagination when no next or last page option is known